SlimeKnights/slimeknights.github.io/_drafts/engineering-update.md

 * Ender now has a new interaction effect, allowing you to interact with the target of the projectile.
 This has a lot of potential for dual wielding staffs with splashing.
 * Enderslime now applies returning to the target before the teleport, and can be used to extend the return timer from enderslime cake.

+### Slimeskin

+{% include update/image.html name="slimeskin" alt="Slimeskin's entry in puny melting." %}

+Slime can now be casted on leather to make a new armor maille material called slimeskin.
+This material grants the overgrowth trait to armor, which was previously unavailable.

 ## Smeltery

 ### Fluid Cannon

 {% include update/image.html name="fluid-cannon" alt="Both types of fluid cannon ready to fire." %}